chrRtg/eve-skylizer/README.md

 skŸlizer is a tool for Eve Online to handle any kind of scans and to gather as much as possible data from the scan.

-At the moment scanning moons and scanning anomalies are supported.
+At the moment scanning moons, anomalies and citadels is supported.

 ## Features